springwq/springwq/README.md

 ### Hi there 👋

-I am Steven, a software developer from China.
+I am Steven, a ruby developer.

-- I am using Ruby on Rails to build web apps, and using SQL to fetch data
-- I am still learning Ruby
-- I am working remotly since 2016